-Recently though, I bumped into a simple recipe for a grain-free mug cake on a fellow blogger’s site, Writing in White.
+I actually bumped into this grain-free mug cake on the blog, Writing in White.
 I felt intrigued to try it, especially because it only made one serving and took no more than five minutes total to make.
-I tweaked the recipe a bit to make it my own, but credit goes back to Writing in White for the inspiration.
-For full instructions on how I adjusted this recipe, see below.
+I tweaked the recipe a bit to make it my own, and what I’m sharing here is my variation.
+Full credit and inspiration still goes to Writing in White though.

 The whole process did indeed take five minutes or less and was so easy.
 It could literally be called, “mug cake for dummies.”
 The coolest part was watching the cake puff up in the microwave.
 The mug was about half full of batter and then suddenly, it became all puffy and was standing up out of the mug — kind of like a soufflé.
 The cake tasted good, almond-y and subtly sweet, which is good for my taste (I don’t like stuff too sweet and my taste buds have adapted to less sweet).
 I loved it with the fresh berries, but it would also be wonderful with cacao nibs and/or coconut milk whipped cream…or all three!